charlie-gallagher/binman/README.md

 ## Overview
 The `binman` program inputs a file and performs various manipulations at the byte and word level.
-Currently, only 16- and 32-bit word-sizes are valid.
-See 'Upcoming Changes'.
+Word sizes may range from 8 to 64 bits.
 In addition to single-file operations, multi-file interleave and de-interleave operations are also supported.
 These allow one to input two files and combine them, turning one file into the odd words and the other into the even words of the final file.

-This is a sort of capstone project for me finishing a book on programming in C. I am not a computer scientist; my background is in economics and statistical computing. `binman` should not be considered a model of (or held to the standards of) good programming.

 I'm writing a manual for development.
 See `doc\man.md`.